 Station: Study adopted stations along the stream normally denoted as miles (kilometers) above the mouth of the stream.
+Stationing order is downstream to upstream (downstream station is less than upstream station).
 Must be consistent between damage reach boundaries, damage reach index location, water surface profiles, and structure location.
 The range of allowable values is from -999,999.99 to 999,999.99.